deft-n-dusk/ThePixelMind_BE/README.md

 # ⚡ The Pixel Mind Backend

-The Pixel Mind Backend is a Node.js + Express API that powers The Pixel Mind App – a full-featured e-commerce platform with user authentication, category and product management, and a shopping cart system.
+The Pixel Mind Backend is a server-side application built with Node.js and Express that powers The Pixel Mind App – a full-featured e-commerce platform offering secure user authentication, product and category management, and a shopping cart system.

-This backend handles authentication, CRUD operations for products and categories, and cart management, and connects with MongoDB Atlas as the database.
+It provides a robust API layer for handling authentication, CRUD operations for products and categories, and cart functionality, all while seamlessly integrating with MongoDB Atlas as the database.

 ## 🌐 Live Demo